josh-collinsworth/joco-sveltekit/src/lib/content/posts/ten-years-of-code.md

 	import FootnoteAnnotations from '$lib/components/FootnoteAnnotations.svelte'
 </script>

-It suddenly struck me today that I began first learning code, starting with the very basics of HTML and CSS, at the job I had exactly ten years ago.
+It suddenly struck me today that I began first learning code, starting with the very basics of HTML and CSS, at an internship exactly ten years ago.
 That means I've been doing this (coding, that is; building things on the web, in some form or another) for a decade now.

 _A decade!_ Ten whole years I've been putting these silly little characters into silly little shapes to make silly little things appear on silly little screens.